griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 **Reach out** to people for interview who may not be initially confident or think they have enough relevent experience.

-Typically job descriptions get over stuffed and are more aspirational than realistic.
+Typically job descriptions get over stuffed and are more aspirational than realistic - worse contain nonsense word salads "agile squads of cross-functional teams".

 Don't include "fullstack ninja rock-star" style terminolgy.
 Check against [joblint](https://www.npmjs.com/package/joblint).